NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 !> **_For the sample project to work, please, set the "PROJECT_PATH\Resources\Drawable" directory in the "Android Drawables Folder" setting in the Project Settings / Android Goodies Settings menu in the Editor and make sure that "notification_icon.png" file is there._**

-You can look at different examples of custom notifications in the demo project, specifically in the `MenuNotifications_BP.uasset`.
+You can look at different examples of custom notifications in the demo project, specifically in the `MenuNotifications_BP.uasset` .

-You can also check the official documentation on the [NotificationCompat.Builder](https://developer.android.com/reference/android/support/v4/app/NotificationCompat.Builder) class to get familiar with its functionality.
+You can also check the official documentation on the [NotificationCompat.
+Builder](https://developer.android.com/reference/android/support/v4/app/NotificationCompat.Builder) class to get familiar with its functionality.

 Call the `Build` method on the AGNotificationBuilder object to obtain the Notification object.
 It can then be passed to the `Notify` method which actually shows the notification on the screen.